What lesson length is best?

 - Music lessons are 30, 45, 60 or 90mins (length based on teacher recommendations).
 Academic tuition are 60 or 90mins.
 Read the blog for other advice.

 Where are lessons held?

 - Online lessons via Zoom.
 In-person lessons in Sutton, at the studio.

 - An initial consultation is required for prospective students.
 There is a 6 week trial period to assess interests, attitude and performance.
 After this period, this is reviewed and a decision is made regarding lessons.
 Should successful completion, the registration process begins.

 What is the studio's availability with lessons?

-- Usually the studio is fully booked during the academic year.
+- The studio is very popular with a growing waiting list.
 Sutton is a competitive borough for both Piano and 11+, hence private tuition is an important factor to increase the chance of success.
-Booking a consultation does not guarantee a space, and prospective students may be placed on the waiting list.
-Read reviews to see why so many students learn with Qian Tutor!
+Read testimonials from happy students and families.

 How is tuition paid?